 What is a Fat Stock Trader?

-Look at this in terms of cravings for eating disorders -- people that just want to eat too because they feel bad about themselves, because they're depressed.
+Look at this regarding cravings for eating disorders -- people that want to eat too because they feel bad about themselves because they're depressed.

-It could also look in terms of relationships.
-When you miss someone, let's say you're lonely man or a woman and you miss a partner, you want someone to spend your life with.
-Well, you go ahead and maybe make bad choices for these relationships with people that are definitely not a good fit or match for you -- but you doing it anyway.
+It could also look regarding relationships.
+When you miss someone, let's say you're a lonely man or a woman and you miss a partner, you want someone to spend your life with.
+Well, you go ahead and maybe make bad choices for these relationships with people that are not a good fit or match for you -- but you doing it anyway.

 That's being in a fat relationship and instead of being in the fat stock trader.

-But this is what stock traders do -- they miss money, just like other people miss relationships.
-They get into a bad relationships.
-If you miss and crave, let's say money or you're hungry for money, you end up taking on bad trades and that's what a fat stock trader does.
+But this is what stock traders do -- they miss the money, just like other people miss relationships.
+They get into a bad relationship.
+If you miss and crave, let's say money, or you're hungry for money, you end up taking on bad trades, and that's what a fat stock trader does.

-Now, why is it bad to be a Fat Stock Trader?
+Now, why is it wrong to be a Fat Stock Trader?

 If you're taking on bad trades, it's going to create more losses.
-It's gonna create problems with your emotions, psychology.
+It's going to create problems with your emotions, psychology.
 You're going to get into the wrong trades.
 You're going to lose more money than you should.
 Not to mention those things were not right for you anyway.